Now that your summer tan has faded, are you noticing brown spots on your skin? There are ways to get rid of hyperpigmentation naturally! Read on

 Is sun protection the only true preventative strategy for avoiding brown spots, or can other practises minimise pigmentation?

 Sun protection is definitely the most important factor in reducing the risk of hyperpigmentation.
 Of course, that includes a broad-spectrum sunscreen.
-The sun’s UVA rays that contribute to pigmentation are there from sunrise to sunset 365 days a year, so broad-spectrum sunscreen should be used daily as part of your skincare routine.
+The sun’s UVA rays that contribute to pigmentation are there from sunrise to sunset 365 days a year, so you should use a broad-spectrum sunscreen as part of your daily skincare routine.

-But managing skin conditions like acne and rosacea that cause inflammation in your skin can also reduce your risk of developing dark spots in the first place.
+But you should manage skin conditions like acne and rosacea that cause inflammation to reduce your risk of developing dark spots in the first place.

 What type of skincare ingredients can help minimise the appearance of pigmentation?